-The Community Infrastructure Levy (CIL) allows the Council to raise funds from developers who are undertaking new building projects in the Borough and must be reinvested in infrastructure to support new developments.
+The CIL allows us to raise funds from developers who are undertaking new building projects in the Borough.
+The money is then reinvested into infrastructure to support new developments.
 Each year we shortlist a number of projects to receive some of the funding.
 This year these are:

 - £40,000 to improve the Cheshire Lines path

 - £30,000 to extend play area provision at Long Heyes, Skelmersdale

 - £50,000 to provide environmental and access improvements to the woods at Delph Clough, Elmers Clough and Westheads Clough, Skelmersdale

 - £19,000 to provide a replacement play area at Helmsdale, Skelmersdale

 - £31,555 to fund the Dial-a-ride transport service for one year